memfault/interrupt/_posts/2020-01-29-rust-lib-dsp.md

 panic-halt = "0.2.0"
 ```

-Now let's dive into `src/` where you can find the source file: `lib.rs`.
-That's where the magic will happen.
+Now that that's out of the way, we can start implementing our library.

 ### A simple example

-In order to keep everything as simple as possible, here is the algorithm that we are going to implement:
+Let's start with a simple algorithm:

-- use an array of 200 floating point numbers
+Given an array of 200 floating point numbers
-- scale it to a dynamic factor
+1. scale it to a dynamic factor
-- offset the resulting array using an arbitrary number
+2. offset the resulting array using an arbitrary number
-- get the average of that new array
+3. get the average of that new array

-Those 3 functions (scale, offset, mean) taken individually are the most used for the projects I have been working for.
-Here are the simple steps implemented in C using CMSIS-DSP:
+While this is a bit artificial, it relies on three operations (scale,
+offset, mean) which are used heavily in all of my DSP projects.

+Here is a simple implementation of this algorithm using CMSIS-DSP and C:

 ```c
 #define ARBITRARY_OFFSET   ((float32_t) 1.98765432)